wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 ### Summary

 1. The grammar is extended to allow *translate-time attributes* before the following syntax nodes:
    * const value declarations
    * variable declarations
    * directives
    * switch clauses
    * else if clauses and else clauses
    * all statements that did not allow attributes:
      * assignment statements
      * increment and decrement statements
      * control flow statements (if/else if/else, switch, loop, for, while, break, continue, continuing, return, discard)
      * function call statements
      * const assertion statements

 2. A *translate-time attribute* CAN decorate the following syntax nodes:
    * structure declarations
    * structure members
    * function declarations
    * function formal parameter declarations
    * variable declarations and value declarations
    * all statements, except those disallowed
    * directives

 3. A *translate-time attribute* CANNOT decorate the following syntax nodes, even if the WGSL grammar allows attributes before these syntax nodes:
    * function return types
    * the body (part surrounded by curly braces) of:
      * function declarations
      * switch statements
      * switch clauses
      * loop statements
      * for statements
      * while statements
      * if/else statements

 ## `@if` attribute

-A new *translate-time attributes* is introduced.
+A new *translate-time attribute* is introduced.
 * An `@if` attribute takes a single parameter.
 It marks the decorated node for removal if the parameter evaluates to `false`.

 > NOTE: See the [possible future extensions](#possible-future-extensions) for the attributes `@elif` and `@else`.